Does sex work legislation have an impact on violence and the spread of HIV? We follow two women who operate in opposite worlds to find out.

 For bacterial sexually transmitted infections, such as gonorrhea, chlamydia and syphilis, the prevalence rate is 9% — half that of the general female population in the city in 2017, the municipal health department’s latest figures reveal.

-My Red Light, Anderssen is documenting the work she’s done that day, for tax purposes.
+At My Red Light, Wilson is documenting the work she’s done that day, for tax purposes.
 Like most of her colleagues she uses an Excel spreadsheet and also employs a bookkeeper.

 It’s just after 6pm; her work day usually ends at 7pm.
 The night shift workers clock in at 8pm, to work until 6am the next morning.